MarketingFebruary 23, 2026

 5. Content marketing

 This is where the proper marketing effort comes in, but it is probably the single most effective technique for getting early traction that I have seen being consistently effective.
-Content marketing is a chore, but it really works.
+Content marketing is a chore, but it’s much less of one nowadays thanks to AI, and it still really works.

 • Blogging.
-Writing about topics that are interesting to your target audience (see why it's so important to understand your audience?) will not only give you great SEO juice that will drive traffic to your website, it will also give you additional material to post on your socials as well as sites like Reddit.
+Writing about topics that are interesting to your target audience (see why it’s so important to understand your audience?) will not only give you great SEO/GEO juice that will drive traffic to your website, it will also give you additional material to post on your socials as well as sites like Reddit.
 Write well, and write regularly, and this could be enough to land you your first 1000 users on its own.
 It certainly worked for Buffer, Mint, Plausible and many other startups.
-You can set up a blog on your own website using something like Ghost at a subdomain (blog.mywebsite.com), or just use Medium.
+You can set up a blog on your own website using something like Ghost at a subdomain (blog.mywebsite.com), or start a founder-led newsletter on Substack.
+In fact, Substack has become one of the best ways to build an early audience — a regular newsletter gives you a direct line to your readers’ inboxes without relying on algorithms, and it doubles as your content marketing engine.
+Don’t like Substack?
+There’s always the world’s best social blogging platform Medium.
+And if you’ve been lured in by on-line “experts” claiming that SEO is dead, rest assured that it is very much not dead, it’s just changed its mechanics somewhat.
+See next section.

-• Promote your blog posts on social.
+• Promote your blog posts and newsletter on social.
 Seems like an obvious one but many people forget this part.
-Every time you publish an article, tell everyone about it!
-Not just your followers either, it's fair game to @mention relevant influencers to ask their opinion on your blog posts.
+Every time you publish an article or newsletter edition, tell everyone about it!
+Not just your followers either, it’s fair game to @mention relevant influencers to ask their opinion on your content.

 • Email your blog posts to your signup list.
 Another oft-overlooked promotional avenue for blog content, the people who sign up for early access via your landing page.
 Assuming you’ve got their opt-in permission, email them each time you write an article and encourage them to share and invite other people to sign up to your landing page.